Payday: The Heist: Sales

 By October 2012, Payday: The Heist had sold over 700,000 units.
 Also, by November 2014, Payday: The Heist and Payday 2 had sold over 9 million units.

 Sequels

-Payday 2

 A sequel, titled Payday 2 was released for PlayStation 3, Windows, and Xbox 360 in August 2013.
 In the following years, the Payday: The Heist maps have been added to Payday 2.

-Payday 3

 After Starbreeze Studios acquired Overkill Software, Payday 3 was planned.
 Following Starbreeze's restructuring plan due to financial difficulties in 2018, Starbreeze stated that they planned to release Payday 3 by 2023.
 The game was released for PlayStation 5, Windows, and Xbox Series X/S in September 2023.